adel-gu/awesome-books/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

+# Awsome Books
+> This Project webApp when you can adds and removes book from a list of books.

-# Project Name
+# Preview

-> Description the project.

 ## Built With

-- Major languages
-- Frameworks
+- `HTML5`
-- Technologies used
+- `JavaScript`

 ## Live Demo (if available)